johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Maize plant ###

 **Modules MPD-M2 to MPD-M9** explore eight characteristic *dynamics* of messianic community (see [](#mp-dynamics.png)).

-> In the metaphor of the maize plant, the growth and multiplication of maize represents the growth and multiplication of messianic community.
-MPD refers to characteristic processes of growth and multiplication as *dynamics*.[^fn18] Hence, the *dynamics of messianic community* refer to the unique, spiritual forces that stimulate its characteristic development, growth, structure, shape and fruit.
+These dynamics refer to the unique, spiritual forces[^fn18] that stimulate the characteristic development, growth, structure, shape and fruit of messianic community.

 ![Maize plant][mp-dynamics.png]